Iceland 5-Day Road Trip

 Hotel Jökull in Höfn

-We stayed at the Hotel Jökull in Höfn, an excellent choice but again the prices for accommodation are not for the faint of heart in Iceland.
+We stayed at the Hotel Jökull in Höfn, an excellent choice, but again, the prices for accommodation in Iceland are not for the faint of heart.
 We paid $185.00 for a basic room.

-The room was clean and simple with a bathroom across the hall.
-We tried not to be too concerned as we would only spend one night.
+The room was clean and simple, with a bathroom across the hall.
+We tried not to be too concerned as we would only be staying one night.

 The included breakfast buffet was the most memorable part.
-It was a hearty Scandinavian breakfast with lots of choices.
-From cold cut meats to oatmeal, Müsli, eggs, and delicious fresh bread to go with it.
+It was a hearty Scandinavian breakfast with lots of choices, from cold-cut meats to oatmeal, Müsli, eggs, and delicious fresh bread.
 Marvelous!

 The impressive mountain range near Höfn in Iceland along Highway 1.